2014-2015 Dance Courses

+Writing about dance performance will be the topic for Fall 2014.
+This will involve reading past and present criticism as well as writing about current performances in New York City.
 This seminar provides an opportunity for students to develop their research, writing and analytical skills while studying a variety of topics that are of interest to them.
 Recent subjects have included investigations of the creative process, dance criticism, world dance forms, and the collaborative process.
 Each project culminates in an oral presentation.
-One semester will be devoted to preparing syllabi for future teaching.

 Graduate Seminar II

 This seminar is a laboratory for developing and refining projects from the “Dance Making” class.
 It is designed to encourage students to work collaboratively in solving questions of physical, spatial and temporal issues in their work, to explore connections between dance and other forms , and to make them aware of and conversant with the creative process always at work in the world.